polimi-mt-acg/DEBS-2013-soccer-monitoring/README.md

 # DEBS 2013 - Soccer Monitoring
+*A real-time OpenMP application for ball possession statistics during a soccer game.*

 ## Project assignment
 The project goal is to develop a system to provide analytics over high velocity sensor data originating from a soccer game.
 The data comes from a number of wireless sensors embedded in the shoes and a ball used during a soccer match.
 The data spans the whole duration of the game.